conversejs/pluggable.js/README.md

-It was originally written for [converse.js](https://conversejs.org), to provide a plugin architecture that allows 3rd party developers to extend and override private objects and [backbone.js](http://backbonejs.org) classes, but it does not require or depend on either library.
+It was originally written for [converse.js](https://conversejs.org), to provide a plugin architecture that allows 3rd party developers to extend and override private objects and [backbone.js](http://backbonejs.org) classes, but it does not require nor depend on either library.

 # Size and dependencies

 Pluggable.js depends on 8 [lodash](https://lodash.com) functions and
-includes a custom build with only these functions in the [3rdparty](https://github.com/jcbrand/pluggable.js/tree/master/3rdparty) directory.
+provides a custom lodash build with only these functions in the [3rdparty](https://github.com/jcbrand/pluggable.js/tree/master/3rdparty) directory.

 Pluggable.js itself is only 2.5KB when minified and the custom lodash build